The Perseus Software Project for Rapid Computation of Persistent Homology

 Since Perseus is based on discrete Morse theory, it does not rely on the idiosyncracies of a particular type of complex structure or dimension for its efficiency.
 That being said, certain types of complexes are much more common than others in the realm of data analysis.
 For dealing with movies and images, it is best to work with cubical data structures.
 On the other hand, if the data source is a manifold triangulation, then the appropriate representation consists of top-cell information on a simplicial complex.
 Point cloud data is usually handled effectively with Vietoris-Rips complexes built around those points.

-To actually run the software, you will need to enter the following command line arguments (without parentheses) in order, either directly into a terminal or using your integrated development environment.
+To actually compute persistent homology of your input filtered complex, you will need to enter the following command line arguments (without parentheses) in the given order, either directly into a terminal or using your integrated development environment.

 The (output file string) is completely optional, it simply provides a prefix for the output files so that they will be easy to locate and identify.
 So for instance if you are working on project DeathStar, then making the output string DeathStar produces output files which have a prefix DeathStar followed by other stuff.
 To parse the generated output files, see the box titled "Understanding and Visualizing the Output" below.
 For more details on acceptable (complex type)s and how to format the respective (input file)s, click on the appropriate input format box below for information about cubical, simplicial and other types of input complexes as well as simple examples for each complex type.
 Here is a little cheat-sheet with the most common complex types:

 cubtop: for a dense cubical grid from top-level cube information.

 scubtop: for a sparse cubical grid from top-level cube information.